NicholasJRodriguez/Nicholas-Rodriguez-Showcase/README.md

 Nicholas Rodriguez — Data Science & Machine Learning Showcase
-    [Looks like the result wasn't safe to show.
-Let's switch things up and try something else!]

 👋 Welcome
 This repository is my curated collection of data science, machine learning, and analytics projects.